Frequently Asked Questions (FAQs)

 How long is the program?

-The program is four weeks of classroom instruction- with some off-site training included.
-Students will be expected to be on campus by 7:30 am, and will be transported to other training sites (fire-fighting facility, pool, other training venues) from there.
+The program is four weeks of classroom instruction with some off-site training included.
+Students will be expected to be on campus from 7:30 am to 5:00 pm Monday through Friday and will be transported to other training sites (fire-fighting facility, pool, other training venues).

 For students attending the classroom part of their “Out of School Youth” program, internships are required by the funding agency.
 For all other students, there is no internship component.